uvarc/courses/workshops/cli/partII.md

 	grep -n

-Print the number (count) of lines that match the pattern:
+Print the number(/count) of lines that match the pattern:

 	grep -c